US Expat Taxes for Americans Living in Mexico – What You Need to Know

 There are plenty of good reasons for moving to Mexico: the climate, the people, the colorful culture, the cuisine, the beaches, the markets, the cost of living… the list goes on and on.
 As an American expatriate living in Mexico though, what exactly do you need to know regarding filing US expat (and Mexican) taxes?

-All US citizens and green card holders who earn more than $10,000 (or just $400 for self-employed individuals) anywhere in the world are required to file a US federal tax return and pay taxes to the IRS, regardless of where in the world they live or their income is generated.
+All US citizens and green card holders are required to file a US federal tax return to the IRS, regardless of where in the world they live or where their income is generated.

 US taxes – what you need to know

-If your annual income is more than US$10,000 (or $400 for self-employed individuals), you have to file form 1040.
-While tax owed is still due on April 15th, expats get an automatic filing extension up until June 15th.
+If your annual income is more than $12,400 (in 2020, or just $400 for self-employed individuals, or just $5 for Americans married filing separately with a foreigner), then you have to file form 1040.
+While any tax owed is still due on April 15th, expats get an automatic filing extension up until June 15th.
 This can be extended further until October 15th.

-If you have assets abroad worth over US$200,000, you should also file form 8938 declaring them.
+If you have financial assets abroad worth over US$200,000, you should also file form 8938 declaring them.

-If you have more than US$10,000 in aggregate in foreign bank accounts at any time during the tax year, you should also file FinCEN form 114, also known as an FBAR (Foreign Bank Account Report).
+If you have more than US$10,000 in aggregate in foreign financial accounts, including all of your bank and investment accounts, at any time during the tax year, you should also file FinCEN form 114, better known as an FBAR (Foreign Bank Account Report).

-If you are paying income tax in Mexico, there are several ways to prevent you paying tax on the same income to the IRS.
-The two primary ones are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$100,000 from US income tax if you can demonstrate that you are resident in Mexico, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve already paid in Mexico.
+Thankfully, there are several ways in which Americans living in Mexico can reduce their US tax bill (most often to zero).
+The two primary ones are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$110,000 from US income tax if you can demonstrate that you are resident in Mexico, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve already paid in Mexico.

 “Residents must pay taxes for their worldwide income, non-residents must pay only for income earned from Mexican sources.” – Santander